Staying Well, Living Well

 Did You Know?

-Walgreens partnered with the U.S. Department of Health and Human Services in December 2010 to provide more than $10 million worth of flu shots to uninsured and underserved people.
-Vouchers were distributed in 15 U.S. markets from New York to California.
+Walgreens has partnered with the U.S. Department of Health and Human Services since 2010 to annually provide more than $10 million worth of flu shots to uninsured and underserved people.
+Vouchers were distributed in all U.S. markets from New York to California.